RaspberryPiFoundation/editor-ui/README.md

 ## Usage

-The editor web component can be included in a page using the `<editor-wc>` HTML element and a script tag pointing to the desired version of the web component.
+The editor web component can be included in a page using the `<editor-wc>` HTML element and a script tag pointing to the desired version of the web component (`https://editor-static.raspberrypi.org/releases/<version-number>/web-component.js`).
 The `editor-wc` tag accepts the following attributes:

 - `code`: A preset blob of code to show in the editor pane (overrides content of `main.py`/`index.html`)
 - `sense_hat_always_enabled`: Show the Astro Pi Sense HAT emulator on page load